pulp/pulpcore/docs/dev/reference/code-api/plugins-api/download.md

 ```

 The example above downloads the data synchronously.
 The
-{meth}`~pulpcore.plugin.download.HttpDownloader.fetch` call blocks until the data is
+`pulpcore.plugin.download.HttpDownloader.fetch` call blocks until the data is
-downloaded and the {class}`~pulpcore.plugin.download.DownloadResult` is returned or a fatal
+downloaded and the `pulpcore.plugin.download.DownloadResult` is returned or a fatal
 exception is raised.

 ## Parallel Downloading

 Any downloader in the `pulpcore.plugin.download` package can be run in parallel with the
 `asyncio` event loop.
 Each downloader has a
-{meth}`~pulpcore.plugin.download.BaseDownloader.run` method which returns a coroutine object
+`pulpcore.plugin.download.BaseDownloader.run` method which returns a coroutine object
 that `asyncio` can schedule in parallel.
 Consider this example:

 ```